Do you have a picky eater (or problem feeder)?

 Does thinking about sitting around the Thanksgiving table with family stress you out due to your child’s food choices?
 Do you wish that family and friends better understood your child’s individual needs related to their struggles with food?
 Well, I’m right there with you!

-For all the excitement and joy that comes with sharing the Thanksgiving Table with extended family, there also comes a sense of dread in my stomach for my daughter and how those around her react to her eating habits.
-She is a problem eater.
-The food items in her diet are limited (although slowly improving – and by slowly, I mean like a turtle moving through peanut butter!)
+For all the excitement and joy that comes with sharing the Thanksgiving Table with extended family, there also comes a sense of dread in my stomach for my child and how those around us will react.
+My child is a problem eater with a very limited list of foods (although slowly improving – and by slowly, I mean like a turtle moving through peanut butter!)

-Well-meaning family will suggest that she try new foods or say things like, “Better start eating some veggies if she is going to be healthy!” (said in a joking manner, of course…but it’s not funny to us).
+Well-meaning family will suggest new foods or say things like, “Better start eating some veggies if you want to be healthy!” (said in a joking manner, of course…but it’s not funny to us).
 People sometimes forget that the Thanksgiving Table is less about the food, and more about the fellowship.
 It is my desire for every member of our family (and yours) to enjoy the Thanksgiving Table, so here are 5 tips to pass along to extended family ahead of time:

 - We all love to eat our favorite foods at Thanksgiving, including the problem eater.
 The Thanksgiving Table is not a therapeutic time to try new foods (unless the child personally initiates trying something themselves).
 A kind and loving gesture toward the child (and her parents) would be to have available and ready some of the child’s favorite foods (and yes, I mean whatever their preferences are, from Pop-Tarts to chicken nuggets).
 This small act relieves internal stress of both the child (who typically carries a lot of anxiety about eating socially) and for the mom.